 Shop what you have.
 Once I know what I need then I shop the boys’ wardrobes.
 I pass down anything that I can and see what will last another year.
 There is no point in buying things if they do not need them.

 Check out all savings.
 Once I know what I need I make sure I check online for back to school voucher codes.
 This takes a couple of minutes and can save so much.
 Also, don’t forget to check out cashback sites such as Quidco and TopCashBack that enable you to earn as you spend.
 These rewards range from pennies for retail items to more and really start adding up, especially if your child needs a tablet or laptop.
 Also check out the local pound shop for supplies too.

 Buy generic and get embroidered.
-I have always found that it is much cheaper to buy unbranded generic or personalised school uniform (without the school badge) and then use a local embroiderer to do it rather than buying it directly for the school, especially in primary school.
+I have always found that it is much cheaper to buy an unbranded generic or personalised school uniform (without the school badge) and then use a local embroiderer to do it rather than buying it directly for the school, especially in primary school.
 However, this year the boys’ senior school had a great deal on prebadged blazers.Often you will find that a lot of the items sold by local school recommended shops are ones you can get online from Trutex.

 Cost versus value – It’s about finding the right balance between the two.
 Sometimes longevity is as important as saving money – that way you’ll reduce your costs in the long run.
 Look at things in a cost-per-wear way.
 Often less expensive items might not last the whole year.